xeago/gradblog/graduation/extended-abstract.md

 Using simple to understand composites it is possible to create queries tailored for your data and usecases.
 The DSL has constructs like `bool`, `range`, `query-string` and more.
-During the internship I constructed several of these queries aswell as built an abstraction for the common structure for queries.
+During the internship I constructed several of these queries as well as built an abstraction for the common structure for queries.

 #### [Other API components]
 Elasticsearch also provides information about the environment it runs on.
 The